 For more information, please see our Premed FAQs.

 Many students enroll in this program as they begin studies in pursuit of dental, veterinary, and medical careers, or who are considering graduate education in public health, health administration, or other health-oriented fields.
-We welcome these students as well as those who might be considering one of the following fields where the College has established specific agreements with professional and graduate programs in the United States.
+We welcome these students as well as those who might be considering one of the following fields where the University has established specific agreements with professional and graduate programs in the United States.

 Premed Frequently Asked Questions